papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

    -  Vehicles .tweak, Weapons ``.tweak``
    -  Used in the AA Ship Boats.
-   -  Basically, when it’s a wreck, it can be repaired back to life.
+   -  Basically, when it's a wreck, it can be repaired back to life.

 -  ``objectTemplate.armor.criticalDamage`` float -> float